fairdk/fair-ubuntu-centre/README.md

 Background
 ------------------

-### Choice of Linux OS
+## Choice of Linux OS

-The project will continue to be based on Ubuntu 12.04 until the release of 14.04 has been out for at least 6 months.
+The project is based on 14.04 LTS.
+The policy is to always use an LTS that has been out for at least 6 months.

+### Discussion

-Current experiences hint that school computers are better off with less machine intensive Linux desktop, hence Ubuntu 10.04 is actually providing a better user experience regarding the responsiveness of older hardware (256 MB, <2 GHz CPU).
+However, we do ponder about providing backwards compatible setups.
+Experiences say that school computers are better off with less machine intensive Linux desktops, and that newer versions do not always provide better performance.
+For instance, we see that Ubuntu 10.04 is actually providing better responsiveness on older hardware (256 MB, <2 GHz CPU).

+Another alternative would be to add installation configurations that gave the choice of Lubuntu or Xubuntu desktops.